 - 1. According to § 1, technical certificates may be issued for types of construction or for individual vehicles. - 2.
 Any entity which is capable of managing the obligation and tasks incumbent on an applicant as set out in the Article may be an applicant. - 3. § 3 makes clear that the application may be made to the competent authority (Article 5) in any Contracting State, i.e. with no geographical link. - 4. § 3a was added by the 25th Revision Committee.
 This paragraph has two objectives.
 Firstly to refer to declarations and UTP certificates of verification which have been deleted from § 3, and secondly to make explicit the principle that applicants may make use of the services of assessing entities having their place of business in other Contracting States. - 5. § 4 concerns technical certificates for vehicles which, because of their limited degree of conformity, require complementary admissions in accordance with Article 6 § 4.
-The scope applied for must be described precisely.
-If this results in the need for admissions/assessments by several competent authorities, these must coordinate in order to speed up the approval process and minimise the cost for the applicant. - 6. § 5 provides that admissions may not be carried out for profit and all costs associated with the admission procedure must be borne by the applicant.
+The area of use applied for must be described precisely.
+If this results in the need for admissions/assessments by several competent authorities, these must coordinate in order to speed up the approval process and minimise the cost for the applicant.
+The area of use of a vehicle which has already been admitted to operation may be extended in accordance with the provisions of Article 6 § 4.
+The applicant is responsible for updating the vehicle's documentation for this purpose. - 6. § 5 provides that admissions may not be carried out for profit and all costs associated with the admission procedure must be borne by the applicant.
 However, the latter only applies subsidiarily to the national law of the State in which the approval is issued.